LogicTree: Structured Proof Exploration for Coherent and Rigorous Logical Reasoning with Large Language Models: Introduction

 Recent advances in large language models (LLMs), such as OpenAI’s o1/o3 series~\citep{openai2024o1, openai2025o3mini}, DeepSeek-R1~\citep{guo2025deepseek} and Grok-3~\citep{grok3}, have demonstrated remarkable reasoning capabilities in domains like code generation and complex mathematical problem-solving.
 However, \textit{logical reasoning} ~\citep{dowden2020logical, ijcai2020p0537} presents unique challenges that differentiate it from other reasoning domains \citep{liu2025logical, xu2025large}.
 It demands rigorous verification of a hypothesis through deliberate reasoning over a set of premises consisting of facts and rules, where two difficulties may arise.
 First, in complex problems, the precise proof path is not immediately apparent.
 Proof discovery requires systematic and extensive exploration ~\citep{saparov2023language}.
 Second, each reasoning step involves selecting relevant premises and inferring based on them.
 In a large premise space, difficulty in identifying the right fact-rule combination directly affects inference accuracy ~\citep{kazemi-etal-2023-lambada}.

 To tackle these challenges, some studies use an iterative framework to build longer reasoning chains for solving complex problems ~\citep{creswell2023selectioninference}.
-Within the framework, they adopt a modular approach to decompose individual reasoning steps ~\citep{khot2023decomposed}, separating premise selection from inference and assigning each to specialized LLM modules for improved accuracy ~\citep{xu2024faithful, zhang2024cumulative, sun-etal-2024-determlr}.
+Within the framework, they adopt a modular approach to decompose individual reasoning steps ~\citep{khot2023decomposed}, separating premise selection from inference and assigning each to specialized LLM modules for improved accuracy ~\citep{xu2024faithful, zhang2025cumulative, sun-etal-2024-determlr}.
 Further research integrates LLM modules into tree structures, enabling systematic proof exploration ~\citep{kazemi-etal-2023-lambada, yao2023tree, wang2025stepwise}.
 Although these methods have achieved notable advancements, there are still limitations:

-(1) Difficulty in maintaining logical coherence and less effective utilization of derived knowledge obstruct progressive proof construction.
-In some iterative approaches ~\citep{creswell2023selectioninference, zhang2024cumulative}, reasoning steps are not required to build directly on prior derivations, which may disrupt logical coherence, hinder deep reasoning and cause redundancy ~\citep{wang2025stepwise}.
-While tree-based method ~\citep{yao2023tree} mitigates this issue, they lack mechanisms to utilize derived facts across branches, potentially leading to reasoning stagnation ~\citep{sun-etal-2024-determlr}.
+(1) Difficulties in maintaining logical coherence and in effectively utilizing derived knowledge obstruct progressive proof construction.
+In some iterative approaches ~\citep{creswell2023selectioninference, zhang2025cumulative}, reasoning steps are not required to build directly on prior derivations, which may disrupt logical coherence, hinder deep reasoning and cause redundancy ~\citep{wang2025stepwise}.
+While tree-based method ~\citep{yao2023tree} mitigates this issue, it lacks mechanisms to share derived knowledge across branches, potentially leading to reasoning stagnation ~\citep{sun-etal-2024-determlr}.

 (2) Combinatorial complexity hinders precise premise selection which is essential for accurate stepwise reasoning.
 At each step, the model must identify the right combination of facts and rules from premise space for subsequent inference.
 The combinatorial search increases the risk of imprecise selection, which results in failed or inaccurate inference ~\citep{kazemi-etal-2023-lambada, liu2024concise}.